 The luck thing isn't as bad as I think I'm making it sound here.
 If not for Berwick's remarks, and the occasional observation by Ovid about his luck, I think it would pass entirely unnoticed, as extremely unlikely occurrences are a staple of detective fiction.
 It might have required a little more exposition or some rewriting to make things flow more smoothly, but I beleve it's something that could have excised without affecting the story.
 In fact, I think I would have found it a more satisfying narrative had this been done.

 Overall?
 I didn't hate it.
 I think, as in To Die in Italbar, that the story could have benefited from a little tightening up here and there.
 The ending was fun and everything is tied together very neatly, though, as I said before, we don't learn very much until almost the very end.
-Also, I felt the afterward by Trent Zelazny was very nice, half introduction to book and half remembrance for his father.
+Also, I felt the afterword by Trent Zelazny was very nice, half introduction to book and half remembrance for his father.